Loremiak/To-Do-Fullstack/README.md

 ## General info

-This is a to do app with possibility to add, mark done or delete task.
+This is to do app with possibility to add, mark done or delete task.

 ## Technologies